Pri9702/-Summary-Tax-Autobot-/README.md

 Tax AI Autobot is an intelligent assistant designed to simplify and automate correspondence between Tax Practitioners, Clients, and SARS (South African Revenue Service).

-Built with the vision of transforming tax administration in South Africa, this AI-driven tool helps manage SARS-related communication — from registration requests to document submissions and payment arrangements — with speed, accuracy, and compliance.
+Built with the vision of transforming tax administration in South Africa, this AI-driven tool helps manage SARS-related communication — from registration requests to document submissions and payment arrangements — with speed, accuracy, and compliance.Building AI course project

 ## Background